thomas-brandstaetter/bb-zsh-completions/README.md

 # bb-zsh-completions

-Collection additional completions for commands I use.
+Collections of additional completions for commands I use.